The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 And that I may make clear to you some of that over which you differ.
 (43:63)

-In az-Zukhruf, Jesus is the sign rescued from spectacle and restored to bayan.
+In az-Zukhruf, Jesus (peace be upon him) is the sign rescued from spectacle and restored to bayan.

 11. In al-Hadid (57): the mercy-line distorted by invented monasticism

-Al-Hadid is a surah of measure, qist, book, balance, and iron — of the hand learning not merely softness or hardness, but rightly measured force under revelation.
-That is why it needs Jesus as the origin of a mercy-line that later loses its measure.
+Al-Hadid is a surah of measure, qist, book, balance, and iron, of the hand learning not merely softness or hardness, but rightly measured force under revelation.
+That is why it needs Jesus (peace be upon him) as the prophet around whom a line of mercy appears and later loses its measure.

 ﴿ثُمَّ قَفَّيْنَا عَلَىٰ آثَارِهِم بِرُسُلِنَا وَقَفَّيْنَا بِعِيسَى ابْنِ مَرْيَمَ وَآتَيْنَاهُ الْإِنجِيلَ﴾